Browse Exhibits (11 total)

-The Alfred 'Possum' Greene Collection is a remarkable personal record of over 3000 photographic prints and negatives, most of which document Greene's surroundings during his life in the New South Wales Snowy Mountains region during the 1950s and 1960s.
+The Albert 'Possum' Greene Collection is a remarkable personal record of over 3000 photographic prints and negatives, most of which document Green's surroundings during his trips throughout the New South Wales Snowy Mountains region during the 1950s and 1960s.

-Photography appears to have been a lasting passion with Greene, with the entire collection dating from 1923 right up until less than a decade before his death in 1981.
+Photography appears to have been a lasting passion with Green, with the entire collection dating from 1923 right up until less than a decade before his death in 1981.
 He arrived in Australia from England in 1924 and worked on properties in central Queensland before moving to the Tumut area in the 1930s.

 He was meticulous in the documentation of his photographs.
-On the reverse side of each print Greene wrote a description of the scene, the date, time, weather conditions and even the aperture of his camera.
+On the reverse side of each print Green wrote a description of the scene, the date, time, weather conditions and even the aperture of his camera.

-We have selected a few of Greene's photographs to display here.
-If you are interested in more information on Greene and his collection, please contact CSU Regional Archives.
+We have selected a few of Green's photographs to display here.
+If you are interested in more information on Green and his collection, please contact CSU Regional Archives.

 The students of the Wagga Wagga Teachers' College became quite well known in town for their frequent productions of Gilbert and Sullivan's comic operas.
 But there were also plenty of other productions throughout the years, each memorable in their own ways.

 Through the links on the right, we have presented a gallery of programmes and photographs compiled from our collection of records from the Wagga Wagga Teachers' College.

 Talkabout started life as the student magazine of the Wagga Wagga Teachers' College.
 It was published at regular intervals every year between March and December and acted as a voice for the students, by the students.
 It was both a creative outlet and a place for reports on College events, whether extra-curricular, controversial or celebratory.